 Train Biceps After Back

-Speaking of back day, you know your biceps are a little involved with your back work, right?
+Speaking of back day, you know your biceps are involved with back work too, right?
 This is because both the lats and biceps are pulling muscles.
 So when the back tires out, the biceps instinctively are recruited to assist.
-Well, since they’re so anxious to do something, why not go ahead and hit them directly after you finish back training.
+Well, since they’re so anxious to do something, go ahead and hit them directly after you finish back training.
 They’re already warmed up so you might as well.
-Training them with back as well as a part of your arm training means more volume and more opportunity for improvement.
+Training them with back as well as a part of your arm training means more volume and more opportunity for improvement and biceps growth!

 Use Bar Grips